-Mythbusters is in its final season.
-I can’t believe the series is coming to an end and I’m quite sure many of my readers are also avid fans.
-Adam and Jamie really do have the greatest jobs, they get to do awesome science experiments every day!
-And while doing so, they fully embrace the adage of “go big or go home”.
+Mythbusters may no longer be in production but it still fills our days with amazing reruns and the new Mythbusters Jr. Adam and Jamie really had the greatest jobs, they did awesome science experiments every day!
+And while doing so, they fully embraced the adage of “go big or go home”.
 This makes for some fantastically explosive television.
-It is also a great show to inspire young budding scientists which is another reason our family loves the show and there will certainly be a big gap left after it comes to an end.
+It is also a great show to inspire young budding scientists which is another reason our family loves the show.
+The new Jr. edition is a lot of fun as it shows kids tackling the myths!

-For this final season they are really going big.
+For the final season they really went crazy.
 In this particularly inspiring episode the idea was to see if they could crush a tanker car with negative pressure.
 As usual they started small scale to provide a proof of concept.
 In doing so they caused a metal can to collapse in on itself, and Adam being his usual goofy self pretended he was doing it with his mind.

 My son was smitten with the idea!
 He insisted we had to do the same type of experiment immediately.